felipejsborges/cs50_challenges/filter/README.md

 A [program](./helpers.c) that a user can apply grayscale, reflection, blur, or edge detection **filters to their images**.
 <hr>

-### How I had to create this program? ✅
+### What does this program do? ✅

-Implementing in helpers.c:

-- The grayscale function should take an image and turn it into a black-and-white version of the same image.
+- The grayscale function take an image and turn it into a black-and-white version of the same image.
-- The reflect function should take an image and reflect it horizontally.
+- The reflect function take an image and reflect it horizontally.
-- The blur function should take an image and turn it into a box-blurred version of the same image.
+- The blur function take an image and turn it into a box-blurred version of the same image.
-- The edges function should take an image and highlight the edges between objects, according to the Sobel operator.
+- The edges function take an image and highlight the edges between objects, according to the [Sobel operator](https://medium.com/datadriveninvestor/understanding-edge-detection-sobel-operator-2aada303b900).
 <hr>

 ### Which technologies were used? 💻